Produce

 The Wash

-Comedy.
+Comedic Drama.
 7W.
 In 1881, Black laundresses in Atlanta led a strike weeks before the International Cotton Exposition came to town.
-Demanding $1/week, the Atlanta Washerwomen’s Strike of 1881 was the first successful interracial, organized labor strike of the post-Civil War era.
+Demanding $1/dozen pounds of laundry, the Atlanta Washerwomen’s Strike of 1881 was the first successful interracial, organized labor strike of the post-Civil War era.
 The Wash offers an intimate and often funny look at ordinary women who went from workers to fighters– and won.

 The Vote